-As an estate agency the Group’s fortunes are closely linked with those of the housing market and the broader economy as a whole in the countries in which we operate.
+As an estate agency the Group’s fortunes are closely linked with those of the housing market and the broader economy as a whole.

 The success of the Group is dependent on maintaining scale through market share while operating in a competitive sector where there are many alternatives for the customer and the potential for new entrants.

 The actions of competitors, and/or our own inaction, could have a significant and adverse impact on performance.

 The Group has established an identifiable and respected brand which could be damaged by factors (both agent and employee led) such as unethical, unlawful or non-brand compliant activity, poor customer service, negative customer reviews or negative press.